 Ted was elected to the MFU Executive Committee from District 3 in 2017.
 He serves as the President of the Rock & Nobles County Farmers Union and has operated his family’s farm in Nobles County for 50 years.
-He is also an insurance agent with Farmers Union Insurance Agency.
+He also was an insurance agent with Farmers Union Agency up until the end of 2020.
 He served in the Minnesota House of Representatives from 1987 through 2003, advocating for farmers.

 Dakota County President